AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction*

-The process of deleting offers that are not eligible for selection.
+The offer engine pruning is the process of deleting offers that are not eligible for selection.
 Executed prior to the offer engine arbitrage step.

 Learn more about [Interaction](../../interaction/using/interaction-and-offer-management.md).
 +++